-Lesson 1: The Seven Wastes
+Lesson 1: The Theory of Constraints and the Seven Wastes

 - Overproduction: Don't produce more than the customers need at present!
 Such overproduction may never prove useful.
 The system you are building might possibly come to include, say, the ability to feed the data it produces to a neural network.
 But is any customer asking for this?
 No?
 Then wait until they are asking to produce it!